-Mary L. Good serves as the managing member for Venture Capital Investors LLC, a group of Arkansas business leaders who support technology-based enterprises, and as Donaghey University Professor and dean of the Donaghey College of Information Science and Systems Engineering at the University of Arkansas at Little Rock.
+Mary L. Good served as the managing member for Venture Capital Investors LLC, a group of Arkansas business leaders who support technology-based enterprises, and as Donaghey University Professor and founding dean of the Donaghey College of Engineering and Information Technology at the University of Arkansas at Little Rock.
 Previously, Good served four years as the under secretary for technology for the Technology Administration in the Department of Commerce.
 In addition, she chaired the National Science and Technology Council’s Committee on Technological Innovation (NSTC/CTI), and served on the NSTC Committee on National Security.
-Before joining the Administration, Good was the senior vice president of technology at Allied Signal, Inc., and president of the Signal Research Center.
+Before joining the Administration, Good was the senior vice president of technology at Allied Signal Inc., and president of the Signal Research Center.
 Prior to her industrial positions, she spent more than 25 years of teaching and research in the Louisiana State University system.

 Good was appointed to the National Science Board in 1980 and again in 1986, and was its chairman from 1988 until 1991, when she became a member of President Bush’s Council of Advisors on Science and Technology.
 Good also served on the boards of Rensselaer Polytechnic Institute (1982-2003), Cincinnati Milacron, Ameritech, IDEXX Laboratories, and Whatman plc.